joshjennings98/joshjennings98.github.io/src/markdown/_website.md

 A lot of inspiration was taked from [this blog post](https://kleinfreund.de/css-only-dark-mode/) on CSS-only dark mode for the initial work on reimplementing the theme toggle without JavaScript.

 This [person on codepen](https://codepen.io/finnhvman) has a lot of amazing CSS only stuff available that make this website seem like a toy.
 They also have some cool SVG stuff like this [gas giant](https://codepen.io/finnhvman/pen/jOQvYaz) that I want to include on my website somehow.

+The CSS only syntax highlighting is a slightly modified version of the work in [this blog post](https://dev.to/grahamthedev/impossible-css-only-js-syntax-highlighting-with-a-single-element-and-gradients-243j).

 ## Github